cadjai/httpd-ex/README.md

 If needed (or necessary) regenerate the certificates using the following steps.
 This step is not required since default certificate and key are provided but in case they expire this might be needed.

 1. Clone the repository container the self signed certificate playbook from https://github.com/cadjai/generate-custom-certificates.git
-2. Change into the clone custom certificates playbook directory
+2. Change into the cloned custom certificates playbook directory
-3. Update the variables to reflect your desired common name service ...
+3. Update the variables to reflect your desired common name,  service ...
 4. Run the playbook to generate the self signed CA and certificates using `ansible-playbook create-self-signed-certs.yml`
-5. Copy the appropriates certificates into the httpd-ssl directory of the httpd-ex application (copy cert and key)
+5. Copy the appropriates certificates into the httpd-ssl directory of the httpd-ex application (copy CA, cert and key)

 ### Build and run the application